LukaGroff/Threat-Hunt/The-BROKER.md

 ---

 ### FLAG 11 – Credential Extraction Execution Identity
-**Finding:** Credential dumping activity was performed under a specific user context, confirming which account was actively operating during registry hive access and staging operations.
+**Finding:** Credential dumping activity was performed under a specific user context, confirming which account was actively operating during registry hive access and staging operations. **The answer can be seen in flag 1**

 **User Identified:**
 ```